 Wealthy Reserves in Natural Heritage

-Since post independence in the 1960s, Singapore has engineered its landscapes for rapid urbanisation and industrialisation.
+Since the 1960s, Singapore has engineered its landscapes for rapid urbanisation and industrialisation.
 At the same time, a policy to create a clean and green city was implemented.
-To keep our ecosystems balanced, government and non-profit organisations have continued to conserve the habitats and wildlife for our future generations.
+To keep our ecosystems balanced, government and nonprofit organisations have continued to conserve the habitats and wildlife for our future generations.

-For the past ten years, local conservationists have welcomed to Singapore’s intertidal and subtidal habitats 500 species of plants and animals new to Singapore.
+For the past 10 years, local conservationists have welcomed to Singapore’s intertidal and subtidal habitats 500 species of plants and animals new to Singapore.
 More than 100 new species have also been discovered.

-These accomplishments were unveiled at “A Decade of Biodiversity Conservation and Discoveries in Singapore”, an exhibition to mark Singapore’s commitment to biodiversity conservation.
+These accomplishments were unveiled at “A Decade of Biodiversity Conservation and Discoveries in Singapore”, an exhibition marking Singapore’s commitment to biodiversity conservation.

-The exhibition was launched by Tommy Koh, former chairman of National Heritage Board and the Patron of the Nature Society of Singapore at the HortPark Gallery on 21 April 2011.
-This amazing showcase was put together by National Parks Board (NParks) and National University of Singapore’s Raffles Museum of Biodiversity Research (RMBR).
+The exhibition was launched by Tommy Koh, former chairman of the National Heritage Board and Patron of the Nature Society (Singapore) at the HortPark Gallery on 21 April 2011.
+This amazing showcase was put together by the National Parks Board and the National University of Singapore’s Raffles Museum of Biodiversity Research.
 Since 4 July, the exhibition has travelled to the National Library and the public libraries.

-Maintaining the health of the natural environment and biodiversity is takes on even greater importance in a highly urbanised city state like Singapore.
-Biodiversity — the variety and interdependence of living things that exist on Earth — give us inestimable benefits and help the ecosystems adapt to changes including a wide variety of environmental threats.
+Maintaining the health of the natural environment and biodiversity takes on even greater importance in a highly urbanised city-state like Singapore.
+Biodiversity – the variety and interdependence of living things that exist on Earth – give us inestimable benefits and help the ecosystems adapt to changes including a wide variety of environmental threats.

-The unrelenting and persevering efforts of our nature enthusiasts, and their adventurous tastes for new discoveries has opened our eyes to the natural beauty hidden in our rainforest swamps, mangroves and shorelines.
+The unrelenting and persevering efforts of our nature enthusiasts and their adventurous tastes for new discoveries have opened our eyes to the natural beauty hidden in our rainforest swamps, mangroves and shorelines.
 As we celebrate the International Year of the Forest in 2011, we can all learn to protect and value green spaces as both solace for wildlife, and home for us.

 Senior Librarian